-It was 27-March and I was boarding a slightly later train into the city when I saw a past colleague out of the corner of my eye boarding the train just ahead of me.
-I said hi, as I'm known to do.
+It was 27-March and I was boarding a slightly later train than usual into the city when I saw a past colleague boarding the train just ahead of me.
+I said "hi", as I'm known to do.
 At first she seemed startled, but recognizing me she waived in my direction.
-As we got on the train it looked as it we'd each sit in separate sections.
-I often sit in the middle pull open my laptop and start my day on the train.
+As we got on the train it looked as if we'd each sit in separate sections.
+I often sit in the middle, open up my laptop and start my day on the train.
 She stopped turned and we ended up sitting together.

-On the way into the city she told me about her kids, how busy her family was and how her husband who I also knew well was doing.
+On the way into the city she told me about her kids, how busy her family was and how her husband was doing.
 All very busy but happy stuff.
 She told me about her current assignment at work and how she was finding the commute before I asked about old colleagues of ours that she still worked with.

-By now you're probably thinking, "but Brian, what does your commute and old colleagues have to do with mental health or hockey?"
+By now you're probably thinking, "but Brian, what does your commute and old colleagues have to do with mental health?"
 Sadly it had a lot to do with it.

-As we talked about our mutual people the usual suspects were good, it took a few minutes but she came to it.
-One of our past colleagues had taken their own life last year and died by suicide.
-She spoke about the affect it had around the office, how it impacted peers and friends.
-We wondered about the family left behind.
+As we talked about our mutual people, the usual suspects were good.
+It took a few minutes but she came to it.
+One of our past colleagues had died by suicide last year.
+She spoke about the affect it had around her office, how it impacted peers and friends.
+We wondered about their family left behind.
+It was a tough but necessary conversation.
 It's not the first time I've had one of these exact conversations.
-I don't even think it will be the last.
-It's heart breaking to think of people you've heard of, acquaintances and folks you worked along side no longer being here.
+It's heart breaking to think of anyone including colleagues you worked along side no longer being here.

-I don't post this to be another sad reminder of mental illness and its pervasiveness or it's unchecked consequences.
-I share it as a reminder that we do in the face of it has meaning.
-It has purpose and it still needs doing, because despite hashtags and social media posts at the end of the day its our collective actions that will save lives, help people realize their potential and give us all a sense of pride in supporting one another.
+I don't post this to be another sad reminder of mental illness and its pervasiveness, or it's unchecked consequences.
+I share it as a reminder that what we do with No Surrender Hockey Challenge in the face of it has meaning.
+It has purpose and it still needs doing because despite hashtags and social media posts, at the end of the day its our collective actions that will save lives.
+We can all take a sense of pride in supporting one another.